Zombie Nation (film): Synopsis

 Police officer Joe Singer lives a secret night life in which he kidnaps women, and takes them bound to his warehouse loft, injects them with a mysterious liquid, and then murders them.
 During his day shift as a cop, Joe is angry and vitriolic on the job.
 He arrests a woman for jay walking and she ends up in the loft.
 A psychiatrist visits Joe and keeps repeating, "Is it safe?"

 A group of Voodoo priestesses perform a ritual that brings several of Joe's victims back to life as zombies.
 These girls attack and eat random people before they eventually find Joe.

 Reception

-Reception of the film has been overwhelmingly negative.
+Reviews of the film have been overwhelmingly negative.
+Variety called Zombie Nation "a jaw-dropping mess" and "the kind of daft what-were-they-thinking camp exploitation exercise that could prove manna for midnight-slot programmers".
+The review continued, "By the time serial murder victims rise from their graves looking like Spice Girls knockoffs, it's clear the writer-director's tongue is at least partially in cheek.
+Fortunately, most of his cast does not appear to have been let in on the joke."